 In Maryland, assault is defined as the offensive touching of another individual.
 That touching has to be intentional and not accidental.
-A person can also be charged with assault if they attempt to make contact with another person or make that person believe they are going to be assaulted.
+A person can also be charged with assault if they attempt to make physical contact with another person or make that person believe they are going to be assaulted.
 Some common examples of assault may include the following:

 - Bar fights